footerlogo

 Training Methods

-Power Point presentation, lecture, interactive discussions, exercises, cases, videos, quizzes
+Power point presentation, lecture, interactive discussions, exercises/activities, videos.

-ADVANCED CERTIFICATE IN CORPORATE CREDIT ANALYSIS (IN 5 MODULES) – MODULE V & REVIEW AND MASTER ASSESSMENT
+ADVANCED CERTIFICATE IN CORPORATE CREDIT ANALYSIS (IN 5 MODULES) – MODULES I & II

 Course Dates